 We get lots of questions about this dual-class structure here at Atrium, leading us to compile this document of common questions and our answers.

-Dual-class common stock is a capital structure utilized by certain startups and public companies where founders hold shares of common stock with greater than 1x voting rights, while other common stockholders have shares with standard 1x voting rights.
-Dual class stock enables founders to maintain control through super voting powers (and in some cases, certain other rights and privileges) when they raise money through future equity financings.
+Dual-class stock is a capital structure where founders hold shares of common stock with greater than 1x voting rights, while other common stockholders have shares with standard 1x voting rights.
+Dual class common stock enables founders to maintain control through “super” voting powers when they raise money through future equity financings.

 Over the years, a number of companies have implemented dual-class stock.
 Such a structure became popular among certain family controlled media businesses and more recently among high growth technology companies, including Google, Facebook and Zynga (to name a few).